makernexus/prusa-covid19-shield-remix/README.md

    (or other slicers that understand 3mf files).
  * [normal_shield_with_support.stl](./fab/normal_shield_with_support.stl) and
    [normal_shield_no_support.stl](./fab/normal_shield_no_support.stl): normal
    shield.
-The *support* version has already a support column inncluded for printing the pin.
+The *support* version has already a support column included for printing the pin.
 If you chose the *no support* version, you need to use your slicer to create support for these.